DorianDepriester/Elasticipy/JOSS/paper.md

 \end{bmatrix}
 $$

-The values of $\boldsymbol{C}$ depend on the material, whereas its shape (set of zero-components, or linear relationships between them) depends on the material's symmetry [@nye], as outlined in \autoref{fig:Nye}.
+The values of $\boldsymbol{C}$ depend on the material, whereas its pattern (set of zero-components, or linear relationships between them) depends on the material's symmetry [@nye], as outlined in \autoref{fig:Nye}.

 Pymatgen [@pymatgen] provides some built-in functions to work on strain, stress and elasticity but lacks some